polypheny/PolyNOM/docs/models.md

 All optional parameters can be omitted if not required.

 Each schema class must inherit from `BaseSchema` and must be registered using `register_schema()`.
+As an alternative to `register_schema()` the annotaiton `@polynom_schema` can be applied on the schema class.
 An example of a schema to store road bikes is given below.

 ```python
 from polynom.schema.schema_registry import register_schema